veeso-dev/blog.veeso.dev/src/blog/post-11/index-en.md

 And yes, you can think that we'll never reach the time when 7 billions of people use Bitcoin as their main currency.
 The issue with this, is that this scenario doesn't require billions of people paying with bitcoin to happen, but just some hundreds of millions.
 Let's say the population of the European Union or of the USA.
 That would be enough to reach the **breaking point**.

+In addition to that, once there will be no more reward for miners, everything will just rely on fees, which means the network fees will become even higher.

 Actually it's true there are solutions to fix this, but let me explain you why there is a **HUGE** problem with them in the next paragraph.

 ### Possible solutions